 Implementation of the McElmo Creek Unit was initiated in 1990.
 Application of salinity reduction and wildlife habitat replacement practices continues to be implemented in this area, but the NRCS is serving smaller agricultural units as urbanization is occurring.
-In 2014, 26 new contracts were developed on 828 acres that will provide 936 tons of salt control when fully implemented.
-Currently, about 28,477 tons of salt control occurs annually as a result of the project.
-Reclamation's salinity control activities were combined into construction of the Dolores Project which was completed in 1998.
+In 2015, 32 new contracts were developed on 732 acres that will provide 952 tons of salt control when fully implemented.
+Currently, about 29,455 tons of salt control occurs annually as a result of the project.